satellitecomponent/Neurite/README.md

 All API keys can be input through the Ai tab of the menu dropdown.

+We have recently included an Ai node funcitonality.
+Alt + Double click creates a node with a more traditional ai chat interface. (you can create multiple) The Ai node will retain the context for any other text or Ai nodes that are connected to it.

 # Local Server Setup
 - To set up the Wikipedia, Wolfram, and web scrape servers, you will require Python and Node.js.
 You can find more info on setting up servers in the README for each server.
 - Without any servers running, Wolfram, Wiki, and Webpage extractions will not function.